theRealDijida/pacmn/first-steps.md

 <b>Steps to create your Master Node</b>
 1. Getting Ready
 2. Configure your Desktop Wallet
-3. Install MasterNode server on your VPS
+3. Install Masternode server on your VPS
-4. Start your MasterNode
+4. Start your Masternode
-5. Monitor your MasterNode and collect rewards
+5. Monitor your Masternode and collect rewards

 -----